aau-claaudia/hpc/docs/strato/getting-started/launch-instance.md

 To launch the Ubuntu instance navigate to the "launch instance" menu using the webinterface.

 1. Navigate to *Compute -> Images*
-3. Press **Launch** on the right side of the image you wish to Launch.
+3. Choose a image and press **Launch** on the right side of the image you wish to Launch.

 ![Alt Description](/assets/img/openstack/find_create_instance.gif "Find the 'create instance' option")